intuitart/Absolute-Relative-URLs/readme.txt

 == Changelog ==

+= 1.6.0 =
+* Fixed things so that urls are converted to absolute urls when editing content using the block editor
+* Added feature to remove and restore the 'sites/<n>' part of the upload path when running in a multi-site environment
+* Added ability to disable either relative or absolute conversions
+* Restructured the code where filters are set, in part to simplify and in part to make it easier to disable relative or absolute conversions
+* Added ability to convert related sites in real time
+* Dropped the ability to filter 'all' options, now only supports identifying options to be filtered (this was always the default)
+* We now parse 'data-link' urls used by the gallery in the block editor

 = 1.5.6 =
 * Fixed problems displaying urls when Wordpress Address and Site Address in General Settings are not the same url